Our Favourite Pembrokeshire Wild Swimming Spots

-At Top of the Woods we love to explore different ways to enjoy Nature and wild swimming ticks all our boxes!
+At Top of the Woods glamping campsite, in Pembrokeshire Wales, we love to explore different ways to enjoy Nature and wild swimming ticks all our boxes!

 We know being outside in nature benefits us physically and emotionally, but wild swimming has its own special benefits.
 Cold water does some interesting things to our bodies and helps to improve our circulation, immune system and even libido!

 When you’re serenely floating in water, you will find birds & wildlife are more accepting of your presence.
 You become part of the nature around you and get to experience wildlife up close & personal!

 Last year, several of our camping and glamping guests asked where the best wild swimming spots were, here are some of my favourites spots close to Top of the Woods glamping campsite in Pembrokeshire, Wales: